cristalinanguyen/CMSI401-402/docs/402Homework/Homework3.md

             };
          }

 *The AreRelativelyPrime method checks whether either value is 0.
-Only -1 and 1 are relatively prime to 0, so if a or b is 0, the method returns true only if the other value is -1 or 1.
+Only -1 and 1 are relatively prime to 0, so if a or b is 0, the method returns true only if the other value is -1 or 1.*

-The code then calls the GCD method to get the greatest common divisor of a and b.
+*The code then calls the GCD method to get the greatest common divisor of a and b.
 If the greatest common divisor is -1 or 1, the values are relatively prime, so the method returns true.
-Otherwise, the method returns false.
+Otherwise, the method returns false.*

-Now that you know how the method works, implement it and your testing code in your favorite programming language.
+*Now that you know how the method works, implement it and your testing code in your favorite programming language.
 Did you find any bugs in your initial version of the method or in the testing code?
-Did you get any benefit from the testing code?
+Did you get any benefit from the testing code?*

+Now that I have seen how this method works, I realize that restrictions for the values of the two integers need to be implemented in IsRelativelyPrime because the method wasn't able to handle the max and min values of the integers.

 **Problem 8.9, Stephens page 200**
-*Exhaustive testing actually falls into one ot the categoris black-box, white-box, or gray-box.
+*Exhaustive testing actually falls into one of the categoris black-box, white-box, or gray-box.
 Which one is it and why?*

+Exhaustive tests falls into the black-box testing category.
+It does not rely on knowledge of what is happening inside the method they are testing.

 **Problem 8.11, Stephens page 200**
 *Suppose you have three testers: Alice, Bob, and Carmen.
 You assign numbers to the bugs so the testers find the sets of bugs {1, 2, 3, 4, 5}, {2, 5, 6, 7}, and {1, 2, 8, 9, 10}.
 How can you use the Lincoln index to estimate the total number of bugs?
 How many bugs are still at large?*

+L = (E * E * E) / S

+(5*4*5)/3=33 bugs

+This is a rough estimate using the Lincoln index which multiplies each person's number of bugs found and divides it by the number of bugs in common.

 **Problem 8.12, Stephens page 200**
 *What happens to the Lincoln estimate if the two testers don't find any bugs in common?
 What does it mean?
 Can you get a "lower bound" estimate of the number of bugs?*

+If the two testers don't find any bugs in common, then the Lincoln index would be divided by 0.
+This is an infinite result or an error.
+So you wouldn't know how many bugs there are.
+You can get a "lower bound" for the number of bugs by pretending the two testers found one bug in common and therefore dividing by 1.